HalfHashd/NextUI-08.08.2025/README.md

 # Native-State-UI.
 The Next UI.
+Next UI (NxUI) is a virtual candle that represents the current state of your trading account or individual trades.
+The candle is a visual representation of the trade or account.
+It is responsive to touch-drag - its parts can be touched-dragged to make changes to the trade, such as close, take partial profit, add to the trade, etc.

-Next UI (NxUI) is a new advance in UI art using Native-State interface where the UI directly represents the subject object’s live state, enabling you to manipulate it naturally.
+NxUI is a new advance in UI art using Native-State interface where the UI directly represents the subject object’s live state, enabling you to manipulate it naturally.
 This visual-and-touch first design is faster and more intuitive than text-based controls.
 Proof of Concept(original): tracking and adjusting active trades or stake-pools in real time, instantly reallocating or seeing states of your crypto assets.
 (Shortcut: nxui.net to this github page.
 Also tinyurl.com/1000xui)

 # NxUI<sup>™</sup>.net